 However, today, revenue leaders can use their SEPs—and often integrations with customer relationship management systems (CRMS)—to monitor the real time health of their sales systems, strategies, and messages.

-This piece will give revenue leaders a solid understanding of the KPIs they should routinely monitor to assess sales engagement program health and maturity, guide and coach their teams, and make decisions.
+This piece will give revenue leaders a solid understanding of the KPIs they should routinely monitor to assess sales execution program health and maturity, guide and coach their teams, and make decisions.

-Do you really know how your sales engagement program is performing?
+Do you really know how your sales execution program is performing?

 Download this guide to propel maximum growth in the areas that matter most to your revenue organization.

-There are four central elements of a sales engagement program: systems, messaging, enablement or training, and change management.
+There are four central elements of a sales execution program: systems, messaging, enablement or training, and change management.

 Each of these four elements involves the entire funnel and multiple teams, which is why we’ve broken down the most important KPIs according to where they fit in the overall sales journey.